 Some Common Causes of CMOS Error

-This is one of the common causes of getting CMOS error; improper system shutdown can corrupt the BIOS values.
-Sudden power failure while using a computer (in case you don’t have UPS) may also affect the CMOS and lead to this error message.
-So it is recommended to connect your computer with UPS in order to deal with an unexpected power cut.
-Shutdown your computer or laptop after closing the entire running apps.
+Improper Shutdown of System: This is one of the common causes of getting CMOS error; improper system shutdown can corrupt the BIOS values.
+Sudden power failure while using a computer may also affect the CMOS and lead to this error message.

 In order to overcome from CMOS Checksum Error on the windows system, you must apply below-given troubleshooting methods.